arunesh12389/pdf-Q-A-bot/README.md

 ## Notes
 - Large PDFs may take longer to process
-- Only one PDF at a time is supported in this version
+- Only one question at a time is supported in this version

 ---
 MIT License